Historic Odysseus moon mission marks a milestone in reaching the lunar surface | KRDO

 “The NASA payloads will focus on demonstrating communication, navigation and precision landing technologies, and gathering scientific data about rocket plume and lunar surface interactions, as well as space weather and lunar surface interactions affecting radio astronomy,” according to the space agency.

-Additionally, there is a camera along for the ride developed by students at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
-The device was set to pop off the lander and capture a selfie of Odysseus.
-Those images are expected about three hours after touchdown, though other snapshots may be shared sooner.
+Additionally, there was a camera along for the ride developed by students at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
+The device, called EagleCam, was set to pop off the lander and capture a selfie of Odysseus, and the university confirmed on Thursday that the payload made it to the surface in one piece.
+It was not clear as of Friday morning when or if images would become available.

-After one week, lunar night will shroud the landing zone in darkness, plunging the spacecraft into freezing cold.
-The dramatic swing in temperatures will be difficult — likely leaving the vehicle inoperable.

 The odds of success